kiwisincebirth/TRS-80-ROMS/BUGFIXS.md

 ### Error 7 - Space after Type declaration Tag

+In Basic spaces have no significance (except in messages to be printed).
 When processing a statement with a type declaration tag after a number and a space before :
 * 7A - An add or subtract -> the operator is applied as a unary operator for next argument
 * 7B - A multiply or divide -> Syntax error.